borusyak/shift-share/README.md

 This project includes:
 - the replication archive with all code and data necessary to replicate the results reported in the paper (described in detail in Readme.doc)
 - the "ssaggregate" Stata package which helps researchers implement shift-share designs (also available by typing ssc install ssaggregate)

+We appreciate all comments on the paper and code!